Arrow Electronics (ARW) Q1 2017 Results - Earnings Call Transcript

 Paramveer Singh - Bank of America Merrill Lynch

 Hi, thank you for taking my question.
 I just want to spend some more time on the Components side.
-Now, your book-to-bill is 1.14, I would expect that – your guide to be a little better, and kind of at the low-end of seasonality at midpoint, right, and you haven't seen this kind of delta when I look the previous years, usually it's a few points in organic (33:07) growth behind the book-to-bill number.
+Now, your book-to-bill is 1.14.
+I would expect that – your guide to be a little better, and kind of at the low-end of seasonality at midpoint, right, and you haven't seen this kind of delta relative to previous years, usually it's a few points in organic growth behind the book-to-bill number.
 Now, is this because you're seeing more orders into, say the September quarter, like you mentioned last quarter or is there anything else like the wins that's creating that delta if you could expand upon that?

 Michael J. Long - Arrow Electronics, Inc.